linode/docs/docs/applications/remote-desktop/run-graphic-software-with-xforwarding-on-ubuntu-12-04.md

  {: .note }
 >
 > More intense graphic software may lag when running in this fashion.
-Using a Linode in a data center geographically close to you can help reduce latency.
+Using a Linode in a datacenter geographically close to you can help reduce latency.